-At this point, the reveal could turn out to be anything: you could be asked to sell beauty products like Mary Kay, hair products like Monat, cleaning materials from Amway, books by Usborne, etc – but in Lighthouse’s case it’s personal development sessions, with immersive tasks, levels of attainment to invest in, a pay-for mentorship structure, a big big big launch always just around the corner; eventually a spiritual dimension is revealed, and the task to sign up new recruits.
+At this point, the reveal could turn out to be anything: you could be asked to sell beauty products like Mary Kay, hair products like Monat, cleaning materials from Amway, books by Usborne, etc – or personal development sessions, with immersive tasks, levels of attainment to invest in, a pay-for mentorship structure, a big big big launch always just around the corner; eventually a spiritual dimension might be revealed, and the task to sign up new recruits.

 Once you join, and your mentor-mentee relationship is established, you'll work towards rising from Level 1 all the way up to Level 4, and then the real work begins.

 Full-timers and/or those who have invested thousands of pounds to become "associates" or “associate elects” have a very, very busy schedule.
 Hours and hours of sermon-like talks on conference calls, transcribing, re-reading, recitations of pledge-like passages, and the expectation of lots of personal emotional feedback on many different chat channels, plus mentor sessions and evening discussion groups.